rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: sandbox RDF parsing**

-Applying the approach of **sandboxing** on RDF parsers would also help mitigating such attacks, but for example placing a time and memory limit on the parsing of a document.
+Applying the approach of **sandboxing** on RDF parsers would also help mitigate such attacks, by for example placing a time and memory limit on the parsing of a document.
 If LTQP engines would allow arbitrary code execution, then more extensive system hogging mitigations would be needed just like in [Web browsers](cite:cites securitymodernwebbrowserarchitecture).